Oregon Festival of American Music: Organization History

 Oregon Festival of American Music was founded in 1991 as a two-day summer orchestral pops festival dedicated to the championship of American classical music with American conductor Marin Alsop serving as music director and conductor.
 In 1993 the Festival was designated as a Resident Company of the Hult Center for the Performing Arts.
 By 1995 the organization had significantly expanded its vision of cultural service beyond orchestral repertoire, which led to a significant re-orientation of the festival towards a more eclectic program of American music, including jazz, historic popular, and diverse folk traditions alongside of a continued commitment to the American art music tradition.

 Under the principal supervision of longtime executive director James Ralph, the festival has been under the artistic leadership of a diverse group of music directors, including Cajun fiddle master Michael Doucet, American conductor James Paul and jazz pianist & composer Dick Hyman.
 Under the dual leadership of Hyman and Paul from 1998 to 2006, OFAM undertook a series of highly diverse and innovative programs that was established by Doucet and Paul in 1997 and continued with Paul and Hyman through 2001.
 In 2002 the festival introduced musical theater to its production mix and shifted its principal focus to the exploration and celebration of the American Songbook, leaving its art music initiative in the hands of its other annual concert programs.
-From 2007 to 2014 jazz clarinetist Ken Peplowski served at the Festival's music director, jazz saxophonist Jesse Cloninger served in that role from 2015 to 2017 and remains an active guest director along with trumpeter Byron Stripling, pianist Ted Rosenthal and vibraphonist Chuck Redd, who assumed the role of music director in 2019.
+From 2007 to 2014 jazz clarinetist Ken Peplowski served at the Festival's music director, jazz saxophonist Jesse Cloninger served in that role from 2015 to 2017 and remains an active guest director.
+Vibraphonist Chuck Redd assumed the role of music director in 2019.

 In 1996 Oregon Festival of American Music expanded its cultural service mix to include a year-round community music school and year-round concert programming in diverse musical genres packaged in several concert series and festivals.
 In 2002 the company moved into Eugene's original First Baptist Church building, adding cultural/educational venue management to its services.
 In 2004 it officially changed its name to The John G. Shedd Institute for the Arts, reserving "Oregon Festival of American Music" for its flagship August festival.

 1n March 2022 The Shedd Institute introduced a one-week winter edition or Oregon Festival of American Music intended as a companion to its two-week summer offering.